 Spittlebugs are closely related to aphids.
-Like aphids, spittlebugs rely on the nectar or sap of plant life for food.
+Like aphids, spittlebugs rely on the nectar or sap of plants for food.
 The two-lined spittlebug is the most common species though several exist in the United States.
-They are dark brown to black with two distinctive lines across their backs.
-These lines are orange to red.
-Other species include the Meadow spittlebug, the Dogwood spittlebug, the Saratoga spittlebug and the Diamondback spittlebug.
+They range from dark brown to black with some having two distinct lines across their backs.
+Others can be mostly orange or even red.
+Commonly known as froghoppers, spittle bugs will usually be either the Meadow, Dogwood, Saratoga or Diamondback spittlebug.

-Related articles: ARMY WORMS CICADA KILLERS CUTWORMS DIGGER BEES GRUBS JAPANESE BEETLES LAWN FUNGUS LAWN MOTHS MOLES MOLE CRICKETS SOIL PH WEEDS
+Related articles: ARMY WORMS CUTWORMS LAWN MOTHS MOLES

 SPITTLEBUG BIOLOGY *

 Though spittlebugs look like a moth, they are really a close relative of the aphid or cicada.
 They are small, about 1/3 of an inch fully mature, and local infestations will easily reach hundreds to thousands if left untreated.

 Spittlebugs feed by extracting plant sap.
 A little bug shouldn’t be able to adversely affect a large plant and if spittlebugs were efficient feeders, this article probably wouldn’t be written.
 The author says this because if they were efficient, they would probably go about their business without causing much if any damage to their host plant.

 But as nature would have it, spittlebugs are extremely wasteful when they eat and this waste is what makes them a damaging pest.

 Spittlebugs lay eggs which will overwinter in harsh environments waiting patiently for spring.
 When the temperatures warm, eggs will hatch and the young will begin to feed.